 A negotiation team that includes the DLC and appropriate central administrative resources (e.g. OSATT, OGC, or RAS) will work with PIs to draft and negotiate an agreement with the external collaborator/sponsor.
 The negotiation team will work directly with the sponsor’s business and legal staff to facilitate the process, which is expected to be iterative, generate new information, and potentially entail project revisions.

-Issues raised during the review and negotiation process will be resolved via risk mitigation coordinated by the relevant administrative unit (e.g. OSATT, OGC, or RAS) or brought to the Associate Provost/International for review.
+Issues raised during the review and negotiation process will be resolved via risk mitigation coordinated by the relevant administrative unit (e.g. OSATT, OGC, or RAS) or brought to the Vice Provost/International for review.

 In addition, for sponsored projects, the final scope of work and agreement will be routed for approval to the departments and deans, per MIT’s usual practice.
 Other international activities (e.g. gift proposals) follow their established internal approval mechanisms.
 If the project meets the elevated-risk criteria, the Senior Risk Group will also review for approval.